Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Quantitative Characterization of Heat Exchange Mechanisms

 where the inlet thermal power is expressed as $P_{\textrm{inj}}=\rho_{\textrm{w}}\,c_{p,\textrm{w}}\,Q\,(T_1-T_0)$, where $Q$ is the volumetric flow rate through the fracture, thereby linking thermal efficiency directly to the fluid flow and heat input conditions.

-Figure~\ref{Fig7} shows the time evolution of the thermal power $P_\textrm{m}(t)$ exchanged across the fracture–matrix interface for the 27 Monte Carlo combinations.
+Figure~\ref{Fig7} shows the time evolution of the thermal power $P_\mathrm{m}(t)$ exchanged across the fracture–matrix interface for the 27 Monte Carlo combinations.
 Each panel displays the ensemble average (solid line) and the 5th and 95th percentiles (dashed lines), quantifying variability due to aperture field heterogeneity.
 At sufficiently long times (depending on the fracture closure, characteristic length ratio and Péclet number), the observed decay of thermal efficiency follows a power-law behavior, $\propto t^{-1/2}$ at sufficiently long times, which is a hallmark of diffusive heat transfer into a semi-infinite medium.
 This behavior reflects a fundamental physical property: in such geometries, the matrix retains thermal memory, and heat penetrates progressively rather than instantaneously.
-In our formulation \eqref{eq:heat_flux_kernel}, this feature is not imposed priori, but rather emerges naturally from the convolution with a memory kernel derived from the solution of the heat equation in the matrix.
+In our formulation \eqref{eq:q_kernel_pdf_link}, this feature is not imposed a priori, but rather emerges naturally from the convolution with a memory kernel derived from the solution of the heat equation in the matrix.
 Specifically, the Lévy--Smirnov kernel embodies the nonlocal-in-time response of the matrix to a thermal perturbation applied at the fracture--matrix interface.
 This kernel encodes the long-tailed memory inherent to the system and enables an accurate representation of the temporal evolution of heat exchange.
-In contrast, local-in-time (memoryless) models, such as \eqref{eq:heat_flux}, cannot reproduce this algebraic decay, as they neglect the persistence of thermal gradients in the matrix and predict an exponential relaxation instead.
-Thus, the observed power-law behavior is not only consistent with our modeling framework, but it also confirms the appropriateness of using a nonlocal kernel to capture the essential physics of matrix diffusion.
+In contrast, local-in-time (memoryless) models cannot reproduce this algebraic decay, because they neglect the persistence of thermal gradients in the matrix and therefore predict an exponential relaxation.
+The observed power-law behaviour thus confirms the necessity of a temporally non-local kernel to capture the essential physics of fracture–matrix heat exchange.